ortus-docs/commandbox-docs/developing/modules/conventions.md

 /modules/ModuleName/commands/
 ```

 One of the primary purposes of modules is to serve as a delivery mechanism for custom commands.
 All command CFCs should be placed in the `commands` folder inside your module.
 Any CFCs there will automatically be registered when the module is loaded, and will be available in the `help` command, as well as tab-completion, etc.  To create namespace commands, create extra sub folders inside the `commands` folder that match the name of the namespace.
+[Read more about command configuration here](/developing/commands/developing_commands.md)

 # Interceptors